 If you are like me, you probably want to bring a little of the comfort of your home with you, when you travel around the world.
 It makes you feel safer and more relaxed and helps you enjoy the travels more.
-I travel a few good times a year and I always find it that my favorite essential oils in my handmade essential oil holder play a vital role in making me feel relaxed and less stress (traveling stresses me out so much with all the flights, the luggage, looking after a small child etc).
+I travel a few good times a year and I always find it that my favorite essential oils in my handmade essential oil pouch play a vital role in making me feel relaxed and less stress (traveling stresses me out so much with all the flights, the luggage, looking after a small child etc).

 I can’t carry the entire box of essential oil as it’s taking too much space so I thought I should make a smaller and lighter version.
 This essential oil pouch makes a cute red and white carrier that rolls and closes with a button.
 My tiny essential oil holder is taking such little space in my luggage and it’s safe as I made it pretty well padded with all the soft felt and the batting I used to make this pouch.
 It’s also easier to find in my luggage or bag thanks to it’s bright color and the round shape.
 And my beloved oils are always protected from sunlight which might cause damage to their quality.